prajwal-1703/AWS_Disk_Space_Monitoring_and_Alerting/README.md

 * Slack / Teams alerts
 * SMS notifications
 * Multi-partition monitoring
-* systemd timer instead of cron
+* systemd timers instead of cron
-* CloudWatch-native version
+* CloudWatch-native implementation

 ---

-### ⭐ If this helped you

-Consider starring the repository — it helps others find reliable DevOps references.
+⭐ If this repository helped you, consider starring it to help others find reliable DevOps references.